-With the advice of Boolers he sets up a SIPP, which helps fund the building purchase with his forgotten pension.
+With the advice of Boolers, James sets up a SIPP, which helps fund the building purchase with his forgotten pension.

-SIPP Creation
+SIPP CREATION

-- The existing pension is transferred into a new SIPP. - To help fund the purchase James places a £8,000 personal contribution into his Pension, which with the uplift of tax relief is increased to £10,000.
+- The existing pension is transferred into a new SIPP. - To help fund the purchase James places a £8,000 personal contribution into the SIPP, with the uplift of tax relief is increased to £10,000.
 As a higher rate taxpayer this contribution has ultimately only cost James £6,000.
-(The additional £2,000 tax relief is addressed within his tax return). - Total SIPP value: £110,000.
+(The additional £2,000 tax relief is claimed via his Self-Assessment Tax Return for the year.) - Total SIPP value: £110,000.